SC Livable Communities Alliance, 2021 => SCDOT Complete Streets Policy

 SCDOT implementation was swift, with recent development of:

-- a soon to be reworked SCDOT Commission Policy 3, which will remove the disincentive to build standalone sidewalk projects with state money,
+5. a reworked SCDOT Commission Policy 3, which enabled standalone sidewalk projects be built with 100% state money, a first for South Carolina,

 The PCC advanced this policy by facilitating a broad Alliance called the SC Livable Communities Alliance (SCLCA).
 The campaign was branded and organized to be intentionally inclusive.
 See the full list of SCLCA partners, still networked for shared goals today.
 The steering committee for this Alliance was PCC, AARP, SC Alliance of YMCA’s, American Heart Association – SC, Wholespire SC, More SC, ABLE South Carolina, Coastal Conservation League, and the SC Disability and Health Project.